 - When planting later, use medium- to short-season hybrids

-If the sorghum is killed by a freeze before maturity, producers should first analyze the crop for test weight and yield potential before deciding grazing or harvesting for silage.
-Freeze damage may cause problems with drydown in sorghum.
+If the sorghum is killed by a freeze before maturity, producers should first analyze the crop for test weight and yield potential before deciding whether to graze it or harvest the grain sorghum for silage.

 Ignacio Ciampitti, Crop Production and Cropping Systems Specialist